Tim Murray: Auto crash controversy

 On November 2, 2011, Murray crashed a government-owned vehicle on a stretch of Interstate 190.
 Initially, police investigating did not issue any citations.

 Murray initially claimed he simply lost control on the ice, wasn't speeding, was wearing a seat belt and braked.
 But those claims were all later disproven when the Crown Victoria black box data recorder information was released.
 The data revealed the car was traveling 108 miles per hour, accelerated and that Murray was not wearing a seat belt at the time the vehicle collided with a rock ledge and flipped over.
 Murray was unhurt in the accident.

-Resignation and political future
+Campaign contribution solicitation

-With Deval Patrick not seeking re-election in 2014, Murray was considered by some to be the front-runner for the Democratic nomination for Governor.
-However, he announced in January 2013 that he would not run for Governor.
+On August 29, 2013, the Massachusetts Attorney General announced that Murray (who had already left office) and his campaign committee had agreed to pay a total of $80,000 to resolve allegations that he accepted contributions that had been unlawfully solicited by state employees on his behalf.

-On May 22, 2013, The Boston Globe reported that Murray would resign the position of lieutenant governor to become head of the Worcester Chamber of Commerce, a job that pays more than his government salary.
+Head of the Worcester Chamber of Commerce (2013–present)

-On August 29, 2013, the Massachusetts Attorney General announced that former Lieutenant Governor Timothy Murray and his campaign committee have agreed to pay a total of $80,000 to resolve allegations that he accepted contributions unlawfully solicited by state employees on his behalf.
+With Deval Patrick not seeking re-election in 2014, Murray was considered by some to be the front-runner for the Democratic nomination for governor.
+However, he announced in January 2013 that he would not run for governor.
+On May 22, 2013, The Boston Globe reported that Murray would resign the position of lieutenant governor to become head of the Worcester Chamber of Commerce, a job that paid more than his government salary.